Wildhoney/EmberDroplet/README.md

 Methods
 -------------

-The `EmberDropletController` exposes the following public methods:
+The `DropletController` exposes the following public methods:

  * `addValidFile` &ndash; Adds a file that is allowed by its MIME type;
  * `addInvalidFile` &ndash; Same as above, but a file that isn't allowed by its MIME type;